Detecting Planted Partition in Sparse Multi-Layer Networks: Testing the presence of Planted Partition

-Let us observe that the null hypothesis refers to the setup when there is no community structure in any of the observed networks or the data matrix.
-It is imperative, that for very small values of $\lambda_i$'s and $\mu$, the null will be indistinguishable from the alternative.
-In such a situation, when the values of $\lambda_i$'s and $\mu$ are all very small, we cannot hope to get any estimator of the community structure which performs better than random guessing.
-However, with the availability of multiple networks we can afford to have some of the $\lambda_k$'s to be small, as long as the combined effect of all the $\lambda_k$'s and $\mu$ is substantial.
-We formalize this intuition in the following theorem. \begin{thm} If $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma<1$, then $\mathbb{P}_{\bm{\lambda},\mu}$ is contiguous to $\mathbb{P}_{\bm{0},0}$.
-On the other hand, if $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma>1$, the distributions are asymptotically mutually singular. \end{thm} Let us recall that the signal to noise ratio is $\lambda^2_k$ if we only observe the $k$-th network and is $\mu^2/\gamma$ if we only observe the co-variate matrix.
-So, observing multiple networks and the co-variate matrix significantly boosts the signal to noise ratio compared to the setup when one observes either of the networks or the co-variate matrix.
-The effective signal to noise ratio of the entire model comprising all the $m$ networks and the data matrix is $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma$.
-Theorem \ref{thm:detection_threshold} implies that if the effective signal to noise ratio is less than $1$, then we cannot have a consistent test between the null and the alternative.
-We observe that the signal to noise ratio from each of the individual data sources are boosted additively by the combination of different data sources.
-So, we can now test for the non-triviality of the community structure from the combined information even when it is impossible to test from any of the component information alone.\\
+Observe that the null hypothesis refers to the setup when there is no planted partition.
+It is imperative that for very small values of $\lambda_i$'s and $\mu$, the null will be indistinguishable from the alternative.
+In such a situation, when the values of $\lambda_i$'s and $\mu$ are all very small, we cannot hope to get any estimator of $\bm \sigma$ that is positively correlated with the ground truth.
+However, in a multiplex network system, we can afford to have some of the $\lambda_k$'s to be small, as long as the combined effect of all the $\lambda_k$'s and $\mu$ is substantial.
+We formalize this intuition in the following theorem, whose proof is given in Appendix \ref{appendix:proofofthm1}. \begin{thm} If $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma<1$, then $\mathbb{P}_{\bm{\lambda},\mu}$ is contiguous to $\mathbb{P}_{\bm{0},0}$.
+On the other hand, if $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma>1$, the distributions are asymptotically mutually singular. \end{thm} Let us recall that the signal-to-noise ratio is $\lambda^2_k$ if we only observe the $k$-th network in isolation and is $\mu^2/\gamma$ if we only observe the covariate matrix.
+The effective signal-to-noise ratio of the entire multilayer network system comprising all the $m$ networks and the data matrix is $\lambda^2_1+\cdots+\lambda^2_m+\mu^2/\gamma$.
+Theorem \ref{thm:detection_threshold} implies that if the effective signal-to-noise ratio is less than $1$, then we cannot have a consistent test between the null and the alternative.
+We observe that the signal-to-noise ratio from each of the individual data sources is boosted additively by the combination of information across different data sources.
+This allows us to test for the presence of planted partition using the combined information even when it is impossible to test with non-trivial power for the presence of the planted partition utilizing any component of the data in isolation.